Dashboard > Global: in the Global dashboard, you have access to an overview of your projects perfect for project management.

 Click on an indicator to display the detail.

 Monitoring your projects

-Click on the arrow to the left of a line to show or hide it.
+Click on the arrow to the left of a line (project, task list, or task) to show or hide the following level of detail.

 You can choose to display the metrics in rounded days, in hours or in days and hours.
 To change the display unit, use the drop-down menu at the top left of the dashboard.

 The metrics of the Global dashboard

 The metrics apply to each level (project, task list or tasks) on the corresponding line.

 - Dates and duration: indicate the start and end dates as well as the total duration (indicator linked to the planning features)

 - Progress: an average of the general progress of the tasks, which takes into account the completed tasks but not the duration of the tasks.
 (For example if there are four tasks, one of each status including one completed, the progress will be 25%, even if the duration are different.)